 Mazda has gone all out to make your driving experience a safe and enjoyable one.
 The front seats are highly customizable, as is the steering wheel position and rearview mirrors.
 Even if you’re like us and sometimes swap driving responsibilities, it’s not a long project getting the next driver comfortable.

-Thank you, Drive Shop and Mazda, for the fun experience driving your 2017 Mazda CX-9.
+Thank you, Drive Shop and Mazda, for the fun experience driving a 2017 Mazda CX-9.
 I loved it all, from the snazzy front grill to the fancy trim and auburn interior.
 Its a plush ride that keeps you safe from Point A to Point B. Driving’s not a chore when you’re in the CX-9!